- John Appleby made bold predictions on HANA.

 As with the previous explanation of the complete lack of comparable benchmarks to databases other than HANA, SAP has made no evidence to support this claim and has deliberately rigged the benchmarks, so this comparison could not be made.
 All we are left with is Appleby’s claims, and Appleby is a lying fire hydrant.

 “Oracle talked up the “ungodly” speeds of their Oracle 12 in-memory option at Openworld 2014.
 But, it doesn’t exist yet and is unlikely to until some time in 2014 – there is no release date.
 Oracle are a smart company and they have decided to offer the in-memory columnar option as a complimentary option to the row store.
 Yes, it will keep a synchronized copy of row- and column-store data.
 This will cause massive inefficiencies and storage costs, which I’m sure is great for Oracle’s engineered systems, which they will no doubt try to sell with it.
 SAP will presumably support this once it is available, probably some time in 2015.
 I included an analysis of Oracle 12 in-memory, because Oracle keep telling people that it exists.”

 Oracle caught up to HANA with its mid-July 2014 release.
-Oracle did not do this because it was truly a need on projects, but simply to catch up to SAP as SAP created a demand for this in the market.
+Oracle did not do this because it was indeed a need on projects, but simply to catch up to SAP as SAP created a demand for this in the market.
 There is still, even in 2019, little need for a mixed OLAP/OLTP database.
-We covered this in the article How Accurate with Bloor Research on Oracle In Memory?
+We covered this in the article, How Accurate with Bloor Research on Oracle In Memory?

-Both Bloor Research and our conclusion was that the “in-memory” capability that was added to SAP, to DB2, and to Oracle was a gimmick that increased the maintenance overhead of those databases.
+Both Bloor Research and our conclusion was that the “in-memory” capability that was added to SAP, to DB2, and Oracle was a gimmick that increased the maintenance overhead of those databases.